vladflore/blog/_posts/2021-05-05-9-months-later.markdown

 #### Machine learning

 Machine learning, the cherry on the cake, the thing which could change our lives for better.
-By expanding it to the whole AI domain, this field of artificial intelligence, draws a lot of attention and turns a lot of heads.
-Some say it is the future of humanity some that is its doom.
-Believe what you want, this field is GOD DAMN AWESOME!
+Looking at the whole Artificial Intelligence domain, this ML subfield, draws a lot of attention and turns a lot of heads.

+When it comes to AI, some say it is the future of humanity some that it is its doom.
+Believe what you want, this field is, in my opinion, GOD DAMN AWESOME!

-I had my first encounter with AI while I was studying CS at the University, I did my master in Informatics with a focus on artificial intelligence and distributed computing, but that was pretty much it.
+I had my first encounter with AI while I was studying CS at the university, I did my master in Informatics with a focus on artificial intelligence and distributed computing, but that was pretty much it.
 I haven't actually applied it in real life, and have kind of lost contact with it.

 Last year, 2020, the year of damnation, I took an interest into AI field in general and ML in particular.
 I had some time on my hands, so I decided to look more closely at it.
 OMG!
 I freaking love it!
-Sadly, it's not something to finish in a couple of days, it's an huge field in itself with educational programs and literature to consume and is continuously evolving.
+Sadly, it's not something to finish in a couple of days or weeks, it's a huge field in itself with educational programs and literature to consume and it is continuously evolving.

 As always, there are tons of information out there, Universities have made public parts of their resources, courses, classes, programs and the like.
 I am particularly intrigued by MIT and Stanford, which offer some cool programs to start with, or dive even deeper into this field.
 Coursera has a bunch of courses and specializations on this too, and _new_ programming languages emerge, promising better and faster implementation support for all those AI algorithms.
 Of course, the dominant language remains Python, but others are quite promising too.

-Unfortunately, this field remains more of a hobby for me, than anything else, I have not studied or worked in this field, but I surely would want to.
-Maybe I will be one of those web application developers turning into ML engineers...time will tell!
+Unfortunately, this field remains more of a hobby for me, than anything else.
+If I started with it, I'd have to start from the very beginning.
+Maybe, I will be one of those web application developers turned into ML engineers...time will tell!

 #### Final words

 As you can see there was/is a lot going on, and as I said earlier, this didn't make me an expert in any of those fields, but it did broaden my knowledge and offered me some new views and takes on the complexity and beauty of software engineering.

 Around the end of 2020 I started thinking about finding a new job, a remote one, not necessarily because of the Coronavirus, but rather because of the advantages and learning experiences it brings with.
 Finding a job is not an easy task, of course it's an experience more or less unique to every person, but it is definitely not a walk in the park.
-I might put together a [new post]() detailing my experience.
+I might put together a [new post]() detailing this experience too.

 Fast-forward, 01.03.2021, new job, new position, and a feeling of accomplishment to accompany me for the foreseeable future.

+That's it, folks!

+Stay safe and healthy and never stop learning!

+Vlad

 [at this post]: {{ site.baseurl }}{% post_url 2020-04-14-best-time-to-learn %}